-- 1. Default names for the BCDataSet_t list are as shown; users may choose other legitimate names.
-Legitimate names must be unique within a given instance of FamilyBC_t and shall not include the name BCType. - 2.
-When BCDataSet_t structures are used to define boundary conditions for a CFD family, the use of GridLocation, PointRange, and PointList in the BCDataSet_t structures is not allowed.
+1. Default names for the FamilyBCDataSet_t list are as shown; users may choose other legitimate names.
+Legitimate names must be unique within a given instance of FamilyBC_t and shall not include the name BCType.

-BCType specifies the boundary-condition type, which gives general information on the boundarycondition equations to be enforced.
+BCType specifies the boundary-condition type, which gives general information on the boundary-condition equations to be enforced.
 Boundary conditions are to be applied at the locations specified by the BC_t structure(s) associated with the CFD family.

 The FamilyBC_t structure provides for a list of boundary-condition data sets.
-In general, the proper BCDataSet_t instance to impose on the CFD family is determined by the BCType association table (Table 4 on p.
-100).
+In general, the proper FamilyBCDataSet_t instance to impose on the CFD family is determined by the BCType association table (Table 9 on p.
+159).
 The mechanics of determining the proper data set to impose is described in Section 9.8.

-For a few boundary conditions, such as a symmetry plane or polar singularity, the value of BCType completely describes the equations to impose, and no instances of BCDataSet_t are needed.
-For "simple" boundary conditions, where a single set of Dirichlet and/or Neumann data is applied, a single BCDataSet_t will likely appear (although this is not a requirement).
-For "compound" boundary conditions, where the equations to impose are dependent on local flow conditions, several instances of BCDataSet_t will likely appear; the procedure for choosing the proper data set is more complex as described in Section 9.8.
+For a few boundary conditions, such as a symmetry plane or polar singularity, the value of BCType completely describes the equations to impose, and no instances of FamilyBCDataSet_t are needed.
+For "simple" boundary conditions, where a single set of Dirichlet and/or Neumann data is applied, a single FamilyBCDataSet_t will likely appear (although this is not a requirement).
+For "compound" boundary conditions, where the equations to impose are dependent on local flow conditions, several instances of FamilyBCDataSet_t will likely appear; the procedure for choosing the proper data set is more complex as described in Section 9.8.